wdthem/ThreeXPlusOne/README.md

 ## Usage

-* In order to provide custom settings to the app, an `appSettings.json` file must exist in the same folder of either the executable or the DLL, depending on how you run the app.
-If this file is not supplied, defaults will be used.
+* Running the executable (or the DLL, depending on how you run the app) with the flag `--help` will output help text.
-* Running the executable or DLL with the flag `--help` will output help text.
-The `--config` flag will output information about each available custom setting and suggested starting points for the values of the app settings.
+* Running the executable/DLL with the flag `--config` will output information about each available custom setting and suggested starting points for the values of the app settings.
+* In order to provide custom settings to the app, an `appSettings.json` file must be provided.
+Either:
+  * Put the file in the same folder as the executable/DLL; or
+  * Use the `--settings` flag to provide a directory path of your choice containing the `appSettings.json` file.
+* If the `appSettings.json` file is not supplied by any of the above means, defaults will be used.
 * Run the executable from the command line with no arguments (with or without `appSettings.json` in place)
 * Running the process with the same list of numbers will put any generated output into the same folder name as created by the process itself